Meet Peggy Loo, PhD

 How would you describe the way you work?

-I enjoy working with high achieving professionals, working parents, and caregivers that often have little space or time to care for themselves.
-As a psychologist, I’ll teach you about how mood, trauma, or whatever tools I’m using works so you can deepen self-understanding and feel empowered.
-I’d describe myself as collaborative, curious, and highly conversational in session.
+I really enjoy working with high achieving professionals, new parents, and leaders that often don’t have the space to take care for themselves or be vulnerable.
+As a psychologist passionate about mental health literacy, I’ll teach you about how your mood, trauma, or whatever skills we’re trying out works so you can deepen understanding and feel empowered over time.
+I’d describe myself as collaborative, deliberately hopeful, and highly conversational in session.
 I love to laugh with my patients, and I balance encouragement, self-discovery, and gentle challenge.

 How do you approach identity and culture as a therapist?

 I’ll treat who you are with respect, acceptance, and care.
-I believe what makes you, you (your racial, spiritual, gender, ethnicity, LGBTQ+, age, class, neurodivergence, etc) is wonderful and fundamentally shapes your life experiences - so it’s a key thread I listen for in all of your stories.
+I believe what makes you, you (your racial, spiritual, gender, ethnicity, LGBTQ+, age, class, neurodivergence, etc) is wonderful and fundamentally shapes your experiences (and how you’re treated in the world) - so it’s a key thread I listen for in all of your stories.

 I’m a second-generation Taiwanese American therapist, which means I was born and raised in the US by immigrant parents who were born and raised in Taiwan.
 I’m interested in the unique challenges of the immigrant family experience and bicultural identity - and how it shapes the way you feel about yourself and others.
 I'll always be open to talking about your feelings about your identity, whether they’re positive or complex - and the ways that can get even more complicated in any relationship with someone different than yourself.
 A fun fact: my dissertation research was on interracial romantic relationships, so I have a soft spot for interracial partners.
-In addition to being invested in BIPOC mental health, I enjoy helping people (re)discover the strengths and meaning that can be found in their neurodivergent or spiritual identities - especially if they have experienced shame or profound hurt in this part of themselves.
+In addition to being invested in BIPOC mental health, I enjoy helping people (re)discover the strengths and meaning that can be found in their neurodivergent or spiritual identities - especially if they have experienced shame, hurt, or trauma in this area.

-As someone dedicated to multicultural and liberation psychology, I believe naming and healing from oppression is an important part of mental health, and something I’m passionate about.
+As someone dedicated to multicultural and liberation psychology, I believe naming and healing from oppression is an important part of mental health, and something I’ll talk about openly in session.
 My hope is that you feel comfortable to share and be your whole self with me, knowing that I'm ready to listen, affirm, and dive in.

 What can you help me with?

-• Caregiver stress (e.g., caring for the medically ill, mentally ill, and/or parentified adult children)
+Caregiver stress (e.g., caring for terminally ill or mentally ill family members, parentified adult children)

-• Multicultural identity (e.g., racial, ethnicity, bicultural, 2nd gen, LGBTQ, neurodivergence, and spirituality concerns)
+Multicultural identity (e.g., racial, ethnicity, bicultural, 2nd gen, LGBTQ, matrescence, neurodivergence, and spirituality concerns)

 What types of therapy do you use?